By Graham Williamson, André Koot, Gloria Lee

-Privacy violations by devices that have either audio or video capture capabilities.
-In this instance, sensitive data is being fed back to a monitoring agency
+Privacy violations by devices that have audio or video capture capabilities and that are sending sensitive data back to a monitoring agency.

-Most jurisdictions are now requiring products to adhere to an appropriate set of standards that typically include:
+Most jurisdictions are now requiring products to adhere to an appropriate set of standards that typically include:6

-Provision for software updates.
-No device should be shipped with fixed firmware that cannot be readily updated in the event that a vulnerability is detected.
+Enabling support for software updates.
+Devices are shipped with firmware that can be readily updated in the event that a vulnerability is detected.

-Attack surfaces should be minimized.
-Unused ports should be closed, exposed services should be restricted to only those functionally necessary, and software should run with the lowest level of privileges necessary for the system operation.
+Shipping with a more secure default configuration.
+Attack surfaces are minimized by closing unused ports, restricting exposed services to only the functionally necessary, and running software with the lowest level of privileges necessary for the system operation,

 System Account Characteristics

 Since system accounts are not assigned to a single identity, they cannot be wholly managed by an IAM solution, e.g., when the person with administrative privileges leaves an organization, it is not appropriate for such an account to be deleted.
-A common practice is to provide access to privileged accounts via a managed group, e.g., any user in the group is granted access to the account.
+A common practice is to provide access to privileged accounts via a managed group so that all users in the group are granted access to the account.
 But management outside the IAM environment is still required.
 Good practices include:

 Using a configuration management database in which the server/service is registered as an attribute of the identity it belongs to.